 The Distinguished Community Engagement Award was created in 2013.
 Given annually, the award recognizes the important and innovative community-engaged and community-based work by faculty at the University of Washington Tacoma.
 Such work is based on an ethic of mutual benefit in which both the community partner and/or public and the university, its faculty, and/or its students benefit in ways not possible without the partnership.
 This work may be short or long term and may be with a single or multiple partners, and should have been active within the past three years.
 It may be focused on teaching and learning, research, policy, citizenship building, creative work, or community building.

 The award, given to a UW Tacoma graduating student, provides an opportunity to give to the community through philanthropy.
 The student will select a University of Washington Tacoma approved non-religious charity for a one-time award.
 In addition, the student will receive an award equivalent to the philanthropic gift.

-As a Washington Campus Compact member institution, we have the opportunity to recognize and award two of our student civic leaders.
-The Chancellor's Student Civic Leader Award recognizes students throughout Washington Campus Compact member institutions that are addressing critical issues on their campuses and in their communities through service and social entrepreneurship.
+As a Washington Campus Coalition for the Public Good member institution, we have the opportunity to recognize and award two of our student civic leaders.
+The Chancellor's Student Civic Leader Award recognizes civically engaged and passionate students who are dedicated to making a difference on their campuses and in their communities.